adrbmdns/workshop-RNAseq-analysis/01_Introduction.md

 * __Pseudoalignment Methods__: For fast, lightweight quantification (e.g., tools like Salmon or Kallisto) that use pseudoalignment, transcriptome alignment is standard.
 * __Single-Cell RNA-seq__: Single-cell RNA-seq analysis often uses transcriptome alignment or pseudoalignment, as the focus is typically on transcript quantification rather than novel discovery.

-__What is pseudo-alignmend and why Kallisto and Salmon are faster?__
+## What is pseudo-alignment and why Kallisto and Salmon are faster?

 Pseudoalignment is a computational method used in RNA-seq analysis to assign reads directly to transcripts or genes without performing traditional base-by-base alignment to a reference genome or transcriptome.
 Instead of aligning reads precisely to a sequence, pseusoalignment focused on identifying the compatibility of a read with one or more transcripts.